What is actuarial science? (Don’t major in it!)

 Studying for actuarial exams takes thousands of hours over the course of several years.
 And, even with lots of studying it’s still common to fail some of them along the way.
 The pass rates for most of the exams is below 50%.

 It’s especially difficult to balance studying for actuarial exams at the same time as you’re working or studying in school full-time.
-If you’re considering doing this, the Study Strategy Program is a must!
-I’ll guide you step-by-step on how to prepare in the least amount of time.
+If you’re considering doing this, the Actuary Accelerator Community is a must to avoid burnout!
+It’ll guide you step-by-step on your journey to becoming an actuary.

 The second disadvantage of becoming an actuary is the entry-level job market.
 It’s fairly saturated right now (in late 2018) which makes it difficult for some actuarial science graduates to get a job as an actuary even if they’ve passed 2-3 exams.